On radius of convergence of $q$-deformed real numbers: Abstract

 \section{Abstract}

 We study analytic properties of ``$q$-deformed real numbers'', a notion recently introduced by two of us.
 A $q$-deformed positive real number is a power series with integer coefficients in one formal variable~$q$.
-We study the radius of convergence of these power series assuming that $q \in \C.$ Our main conjecture, which can be viewed as a $q$-analogue of Hurwitz's Irrational Number Theorem, provides a lower bound for these radii, given by the radius of convergence of the $q$-deformed golden ratio.
-The conjecture is proved in several particular cases and confirmed by a number of computer experiments.
-For an interesting sequence of ``Pell polynomials'', we obtain stronger bounds.
+We study the radius of convergence of these power series assuming that $q$ is a complex variable.
+Our main conjecture, which can be viewed as a $q$-analogue of Hurwitz's Irrational Number Theorem, claims that the $q$-deformed golden ratio has the smallest radius of convergence among all real numbers.
+The conjecture is proved for certain class of rational numbers and confirmed by a number of computer experiments.
+We also prove the explicit lower bounds for the radius of convergence for the $q$-deformed convergents of golden and silver ratios.